Key messages

 Horse racing at Most hippodrome – the site of a restored brown coal mine in the Czech Republic

-Sustainable energy: by embracing new technologies, coal and other energy sources have a bright future – all will be needed to meet the forecast growth in demand.
-Europe’s coal-fired power plants offers a low-cost route to balance the growing share of renewable energy sources during the energy transition.
+Sustainable energy: by embracing new technologies such as CCS, coal and other energy sources have a bright future – all will be needed to meet the forecast growth in demand.

 According to estimates of the International Energy Agency (IEA), coal will have the same importance as oil for the world-wide supply of energy until 2030.